 Furman is committed to a program of educator preparation that calls for collaborative, interdependent efforts throughout the academic community.
-Furman’s Educator Preparation Program is anchored in the university’s commitment to the liberal arts, encompassing the humanities, fine arts, mathematics, and social and natural sciences as the essential foundation for developing intellectually competent educators.
+Furman’s Education Preparation program is anchored in the university’s commitment to the liberal arts, encompassing the humanities, fine arts, mathematics, and social and natural sciences as the essential foundation for developing intellectually competent educators.

-The Teacher Education Program at Furman satisfies licensure designations stipulated by the South Carolina Board of Education.
-At Furman University, teacher licensure programs are offered in the following areas:
+The Teacher Education program at Furman satisfies certification designations stipulated by the South Carolina Board of Education.
+At Furman University, teacher certification programs are offered in the following areas:

 - Elementary Education (2-6)

 - Music - Choral or Instrumental (PK-12)